jmecosta/VSSQTestTrackPlugin/README.md

 ## How to compile
-Use Visual Studio and just build, it will produce VSSQTestTrackPlugin.dll.
+Use Visual Studio and just build, it will produce VSSQTestTrackPlugin.VSQ.

 ## Installation